Most people think of Australia as a place. But I don’t.

 The Australia those parties celebrate and which is celebrated by a part of the Australian population with its jingoism, nationalism, flag wrapping fervour is not my Australia – it is theirs.
 So when they ask me if I hate Australia.
 My answer is, yes, I hate your idea of Australia.
 For that is all it is, an idea.
 It’s not a place because that place has existed for millennia before “Australia” and that place doesn’t need our love (just our care).

 Instead I love my idea of Australia – the land that Martin Luther King would create, where all people have an equal chance.
 Where 1 per cent of the population doesn’t accumulate 70 per cent of the wealth.
-Where our politicians don’t perpetuate the lie that people fought died for a stupid piece of cloth with a symbol of empire on it – when in fact like my uncles and great uncles and yours they died for an idea – that of freedom and human rights.
+Where our politicians don’t perpetuate the lie that people fought died for a stupid piece of cloth with a symbol of empire on it – when in fact, like my uncles and great uncles and yours, they died for an idea – that of freedom and human rights.

 This is why Australia Day on January 26th will never, ever work.
-Because it is about loving a concept that I reject and hate – and not just about rejecting a celebration of a colonial invasion.
+Because it is about loving a concept that many reject and hate – and it’s not just about rejecting a celebration of a colonial invasion.
 And it is something which millions of other Australians reject and hate.
 Because that Australia is a place of division, of racism, of inequality, of colonialism, of conservatism, of elitism, of nationalism and-small minded ideas.